The Edward H. "Ted" Mullin '06 Memorial Fellowship Prize in History

 The fellowship is awarded by a committee of history department faculty.
 The selection criteria includes academic excellence (a GPA of at least 3.5) and personal qualities of character similar to the ones that we cherished in Ted: integrity, academic and/or athletic drive and competitiveness, selflessness and generosity, an inquiring and flexible mind, religious and/or broader ethical inquiry, and tolerance and curiosity.

-To make an application, please submit the following items to Nikki Lamberty, History Department Office, Leighton 210 by noon, Friday, February 21, 2014 to make copies and distribute them to the Mullin Prize Committee members.
+To make an application, please submit the following items to Nikki Lamberty, History Department Office, Leighton 210, by noon, Friday, February 20, 2015, to make copies and distribute them to the Mullin Prize Committee faculty members.
 Paper and electronic submissions of all application materials listed below must be received by the deadline date.
 No late submissions - including your recommendation letters - please give your recommenders sufficient advance notice of the deadline date.)

 i.
 Project Proposal and Budget